Nobody4931/t3ai/README.md

 no youre better off reading articles or looking at those resources i put in a comment somewhere the code goddamn sucks

+### why c style naming conventions?
+snake_case is the best case, change my mind

+### your directory structure is garbage
+i literally do not care go away